leadmint/adjump-sdk-flutter/README.md

-# AdJump Flutter SDK
+# Adjump Flutter SDK

-AdJump is an offerwall monetization SDK that enables Flutter apps to launch a native Android offerwall.
-This README walks you through integrating and using AdJump within your Flutter project.
+Adjump is an offerwall monetization SDK that enables Flutter apps to launch a native Android offerwall.
+This README walks you through integrating and using Adjump within your Flutter project.

 ---